mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 name:     Portal Guardian<br>
 text:     **Frenzy**<br>
-          Whenever you summon a minion, this minion gains +1⚔️
+          This minion gains +1⚔️ whenever you summon a minion.

 name:     Psychic Conduit<br>
-text:     Reactivate and take control of an enemy minion with 2 or less ⚔️ until end of turn.
+text:     Reactivate and take control of an enemy minion with 2 or less ⚔️ until the end of turn.

 name:     Sand Howler<br>
 text:     **Cannot be targeted by enemy spells or Ability keyword effects.**